-Why do we think these two topics are important?
-Like the industrial revolution did long before it, the digital revolution is about to shake things up.
-Most changes will be welcomely received but important questions have already begun to crop up around our use of smartphones, sensor technologies and virtual realities.
-To what extent should the digital world envelop us?
-What are its limits?
-What are we willing to sacrifice?
+Why are these two topics important?
+Like the industrial revolution did long before it, the digital revolution is shaking things up.
+Most changes have been welcomely received but important questions have begun to crop up around smartphone addiction and the monopolistic power wielded by the tech giants over our attention and our politics.
+To what extent should the digital world and its data envelop us?
+What are we willing to sacrifice to connect?

-Similarly, with human-induced climate change, our natural environment is about to change dramatically.
-The issue is all the more urgent because it’s ‘narratively impaired’; that is, people find it exceptionally difficult to comprehend or relate to — it’s been said that financial markets move too fast, climate change too slow.
+Similarly, with human-induced global warming, our natural environment is changing quicker than it has over the last 11,000 years.
+The issue is all the more urgent because it’s ‘narratively impaired’; that is, people find it exceptionally difficult to comprehend or relate to — it’s been said that the financial markets move too fast, climate change too slow.

-Combining commentary and media reviews, the e-nvironmentalist seeks to demystify digital on one hand and declutter climate change on the other.
-In doing so, it will attempt to distill some of our planet’s great thinkers’ books and ideas into digestible form.
-Einstein said, ‘If you can’t explain it simply, you don’t understand it well enough’.
+Combining commentary, infographics and media reviews, the e-nvironmentalist seeks to declutter climate change on the one hand and dissect digital on the other.
+In doing so, we’ll attempt to distill and inform you about two of our planet’s foremost environmental issues.